Divisors on graphs, orientations, syzygies, and system reliability

-The $q$-reduced divisors played a prominent role in Baker-Norine's proof of Riemann-Roch theory for finite graphs.
-Our approach to study the oriented $k$-spanning trees provides new combinatorial description for the rank of divisors.
-While this paper was being prepared, the preprint \cite{Spencer} was posted on the arXiv by Spencer Backman who applies some similar results to provide a new proof of the Riemann-Roch theorem.
-However our perspective is mostly geometric combinatorics and commutative algebra, see Theorem~\ref{thm:GB}.
-There are several other bijections in the literature between the maximum $G$-parking functions, the set of spanning trees of with no broken circuit and particular acyclic orientations of $G$, see e.g. \cite{BensonTetali08}.
-We would like to remark that the given bijection is different from those appeared in the literature and has not been studied before.
+\begin{Remark}{\rm The reduced divisors played a prominent role in Baker-Norine's proof of Riemann-Roch theory for finite graphs.
+While this paper was being prepared, the preprint \cite{Spencer} was posted on the arXiv by Spencer Backman who applies similar results to provide a new proof of the Riemann-Roch theorem.
+However our perspective is mostly geometric combinatorics and commutative algebra.
+There are several {\em other} bijections in the literature, see e.g., \cite{BensonTetali08}, between the maximum $G$-parking functions, the set of spanning trees with no broken circuit and particular acyclic orientations of $G$. } \end{Remark}